djalbat/occam-entities/README.md

 });
 ```

-Note that you get JSON back, not an instance of the `Files` class, and that that JSON might be `null`.
+Note that you get JSON back, not an instance of the `Files` class, and that JSON might be `null`.

 ## Building